handsontable/handsontable/examples/README.md

 1. Edit code examples within the `/examples/<version_number>` directory.
 2. Commit and push the code examples to the repo.
-4. The code examples will be deployed to the Github Pages and will be available under the same URL as they already were.
+3. After merging your feature branch to the `develop` branch, the code examples will be deployed to the Github Pages and will be available under their already-existing URL.

-To deploy the existing examples without commiting any changes:
-1. In Github Actions run a manual workflow with the `<version_number>` input of the Handsontable and Handsontable's wrapper version.
+You can also deploy examples without committing anything by using the ["Code Examples Deployment" workflow](https://github.com/handsontable/handsontable/actions/workflows/code-examples.yml).
+See the [Deployment of the new code examples](#deployment-of-the-new-code-examples) section for more details.
+<br>Note that dispatching the workflow will overwrite the already-existing examples from the `gh-pages` branch (even when they're based on a branch different from `develop`).

 ### Development

-To see code examples in action run these commands:
+To see code examples in action run these commands from the _root_ of the repository (_not_ the `examples` subdirectory):

+0. **`npm run examples:version <version_number>`** - will create a new directory at `examples/<version_number>` and fill it with code examples based on the `examples/next` directory, with the `handsontable` and `@handsontable/<framework_name>` dependencies updated with the provided `<version_number>`.<br> **(This step is optional - done only when creating a new set of examples based on a new version of Handsontable)** <br><sup> &nbsp;</sup>
-1. `npm run examples:install <version_number>` - will install the dependencies of all the examples matching the `<version_number>`, utilizing the `examples`' internal workspace logic.
+1. **`npm run examples:install <version_number>`** - will install the dependencies of all the examples matching the `<version_number>`, utilizing the `examples`' internal workspace logic.
+    - If the `next` version of the examples is being installed, after the dependencies are all in place the script will symlink the local dependencies needed for the examples to work as expected:
+        - All the `next` examples require a local build of Handsontable, linked as `handsontable`.
+        - The framework-based examples required their respective wrapper builds, linked as `@handsontable/<framework_name>`.
+        - All the required symlinks are created in the `examples/next/docs/<framework_name>/node_modules` directory
+            - Additionally, the Angular examples require creating additional symlinks in the `node_modules` directories inside the actual examples (pointing to `node_modules` a level higher).
+    - When installing a semver-based version of the examples, the only thing being symlinked are `handsontable` and `@handsontable/angular` in the `node_modules` directory of the angular-based examples (pointing to `node_modules` a level higher).
-2. `npm run examples:build <version_number>` - will build each code example in the `/examples/<version_number>` directory then copy each example's production output to the `/examples/tmp/<version_number>`.
+2. **`npm run examples:build <version_number>`** - will build each code example in the `/examples/<version_number>` directory then copy each example's production output to the `/examples/tmp/<version_number>`.
 The path to the code example in the `/examples/tmp` follows the [Folder structure](#folder-structure) convention.
-3. `npm run examples:start` - it will start the `http-server` right in the `/examples/tmp` on PORT `8080`.
+3. **`npm run examples:start`** - it will start the `http-server` right in the `/examples/tmp` on PORT `8080`.
 So the URL to the specific code example would be `http://localhost:8080/8.1.0/docs/angular/custom-context-menu/`.
 The URL follows the same convention as mentioned in the [Live on production](#live-on-production) section.

 **Important:** As the `next` directory of the examples uses the local builds of `handsontable` and the wrappers, for the `next` build process to work, all the root-level packages need to be built (for example, bu running `npm run all build`) before running the examples build script.